zupo/peps/pep-0xxx.rst

 Errors
 ~~~~~~

-This module would define three base classes for use with error handling.
+This module would define four base classes for use with error handling.
 Unlike
 many of the the other classes defined here, these classes are not abstract, as
 they have no behaviour.
 They exist simply to signal certain common behaviours.
 Backends should subclass these exceptions in their own packages, but needn't